 No!
 While some pet cremation providers or vet clinics may choose to throw unwanted cremated remains in the dumpster, Best Friends will not.
 We are not in the disposal business.
 Communal cremated remains are placed in a communal ossuary (an underground vault), and are co-mingled with those of other pets.
 They are unrecoverable from the ossuary once placed there.

 Yes!
 Best Friends Pet Cremations encourages families to pre-plan for their pet’s cremation.
 This affords the family the opportunity to capture today’s prices, and make all the necessary decisions without the pain and grief that comes with the actual death.
 These pre-planned arrangements can be placed on a 90-day payment plan.

 Most vet clinics will honor your request to use Best Friends Pet Cremations if you make that known up front.
 Best Friends will pick up at any vet clinic in the Albuquerque/Rio Rancho area during normal business hours at no charge.

 No, Best Friends does not offer that service directly, but does partner with multiple mobile vets, pet hospice organizations, and in-home euthanasia providers.
 Please see our Partner Clinics on the About Us page of our website.

 Some families choose not to take the pet’s remains home, and instead choose a Communal Cremation.
 Many choose a personalized urn or other memorialization option for their pet’s remains (i.e., keepsake jewelry, memory glass, etc.).
-Still others choose to permanently memorialize their pet by selecting the perfect final resting place for their pet’s remains at Best Friends Forever.
+Still others choose to permanently memorialize their pet by selecting the perfect final resting place.

 If you have any other questions, please contact us.